c-blake/nio/FAQ.md

 Also, adding a type tag is not a crazy application of the above question's zip.
 If you want then you can pair up everything .NCCff for a pair of distinct floats with, say, units of measure encoded as the short integers.
 You just need a higher level of the system to interpret or enforce the types.
-It would be more efficient to add this extra metadata just once not for each record..maybe as a paired .Txyz file or as another row in the dotfile.
+(Yes, it might be more efficient to add this extra metadata just once not for each record..maybe as a paired .Txyz file or as another row in the dotfile.)

 ### 17: Why so many string repository styles?